BOOK THRU TIQETS.COM & SAVE 10%!

 As a result of the outbreak of the coronavirus, the Vancouver Lookout suspended operations completely for a number of months beginning in the spring of 2020.
 Just above the tourist attraction in the Harbour Centre building is the Top of Vancouver revolving restaurant.
 It too closed for a period of time, but then reopened for dine-in service in mid-June of last year.
 It’s also a great place to check out the views!

 For more information, including the current status of the attraction, see the Vancouver Lookout website.

-Top of Vancouver
+Top of Vancouver Revolving Restaurant

 Tips and Advice